Horses and Sheep and Cows….Oh My!

-Cross-grazing horses with other species is an age-old concept, find out how you can use it to your advantage.
+Cross-grazing horses with other species is an age-old concept, find out in this article how you can use it to your advantage.

 You’re gazing upon a pastoral scene of horses and ponies grazing.
 When you look closer, however, you realize the ponies are sheep and the horse you thought was a Paint?
 Well, it’s a Holstein cow.
 Allowing different species of livestock to share the same land area, whether together or separately within the same grazing season is called cross-grazing or mixed-grazing or multi-species grazing.
 Pasture cohabitation is an ancient farming concept that’s regaining popularity, in part, because people are seeking ways to keep their horses and properties in environmentally sustainable ways.
 It can be advantageous for the horses, the other animals and the human tending the pasture.
 The practice just requires a basic knowledge of grazing behaviours and some management.